 The ELN use Venezuela as a hideout for leaders, and also as a location to run criminal schemes, including kidnapping, extortion, and, increasingly, international drug trafficking.
 This applies particularly in Apure.
 On a trip to the region in 2011, InSight Crime learned that it was common knowledge in the Colombian border city of Arauca that the ELN ran an “office” to collect extortion payments just across the border in Apure.
 Residents cross the bridge into Venezuela, make their payments, and return to Colombia, with no intervention from the Venezuelan authorities.

 ELN unit Domingo Lain’s Border Commission (Comision de Frontera) is in charge of cross-border actions including trafficking.

 There have been reports of the guerrilla group exerting social control in some parts of Apure, acting as a de facto state power to resolve disputes between citizens and keep some kind of order.
 According to Nuevo Arco Iris, the group has almost total control of communities on both sides of the Apure/Aracua border, providing punishments for criminals, carrying out public works projects and charging “taxes.”

+The ELN is broadly tolerated by the Venezuelan authorities, and several top leaders are thought to be based over the border.
 The group is able to operate with near-total impunity thanks to its close ties with the security forces and local government in some parts of Venezuela’s border region.
-They also have a relationship with the intelligence service Sebin, according to the same Colombian intelligence report.
+The guerrilla group also has a relationship with the Venezuelan intelligence agency Sebin, according to a Colombian intelligence report.